yaotongms/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/New-AzConnectedLicenseProfile.md

 # New-AzConnectedLicenseProfile

 ## SYNOPSIS
-The operation to create or update a license profile.
+The operation to create a license profile.

 ## SYNTAX